 - The easiest way to visit Äkässaivo and the seida rock is to take the nature trail, Saivonkierros.
 It starts from the parking area by the road.
 The nature trail's signposts describe the nature in the forest and waters of the area, in addition to the historical destinations along the trail.
 The signposts are written in Finnish, Swedish, English, French and German.
 Saivonkierros is roughly 3 km long, and the hiking distance to Äkässaivo is just over 1.5 km.
-The wettest stretches of the trail have duckboards.

 - There is a Lapp 'kota' hut and campfire site next to Äkässaivo.
 The area also has a dry toilet.

 - The Saivonkierros Nature Trail has a connecting trail to the Ylläs-Pallas Trail.
 The Äkäslompolo-Peurakaltio Skiing Trail runs nearby in winter.
 More information about the trails is available on the Pallas-Yllästunturi National Park website.